To mobilize community to execute Radical Renovations, enabling charities to better serve vulnerable populations.

 - We are honest and open.

-- We are transparent (say what you mean, do what you say, open access to information).
+- We are transparent (we say what we mean, we do what you say, we provide open access to information).

 - We take responsibility for meeting deadlines, we take ownership of our actions and we recognize our role if ever we come up short, and we fix it.

 - We have professional courage to resolve conflicts as they arise.

 - We don’t blame others and quickly own up to your own mistakes.

 - We only say things about another person we would say to their face.

 PEOPLE FIRST, we create and cultivate strong team relationships

 - We assume competency, commitment and caring on the part of every team member, sponsor, and volunteer.